jonbellah/jonbellah.com/src/pages/posts/2018-04-19-download-attribute/index.md

 Earlier today I spent the better part of a couple of hours scratching my head over a seemingly simple issue, so I thought I’d share the problem I encountered and the resolution I finally found.

 When linking to a file using the `<a download>` attribute, I was having trouble getting the actual file to download.
-The app that I was working on has been using the `download` attribute for a few years and never had any issues with.
+The app that I was working on has been using the `download` attribute for a few years and never had any issues.

 Recently, though, when users click on the link to download the asset, the file is opened in a new tab rather than being downloaded.